This campground gets a lot of things right, but the price and associated policies are way out of proportion to the sites.

 Site Quality and Big Rig Accessibility Rating (utilities and accessibility of campground hook ups):

 4/5: This rating very much depends on your site.
 Ours was level, easy to get into, and the utilities worked fine.
 We also liked that the site was designed so we would drive into it rather than back into it.
 However, some other sites were oriented in weird ways that didn't make a whole lot of sense.
-For example, the waterfront sites are back-in sites - so rather than facing out with a view of the water, you are looking at the campground, which makes no sense at all.
+For example, the waterfront sites are back-in sites - so rather than your windshield facing out, giving you a view of the water, you are looking at the campground, which makes no sense at all.

 Technology and Customer Service Rating (online resources, reservations, and staff):